mongodb/vault-plugin-secrets-mongodbatlas/README.md

-# Vault Plugins: MongoDB Atlas Secrets Engine and MongoDB Atlas Database Plugin
+# Vault Plugins: MongoDB Atlas Secrets Engine and Database Secrets Engine for MongoDB Atlas plugin

-This contains two plugins two plugins for use with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
+This contains two Secrets Engines specific to MongoDB Atlas for use with [Hashicorp Vault](https://github.com/hashicorp/vault).
-Both plugins generates unique, ephemeral programmatic API keys and  datababase user credentials respectively.
+The first is the MongoDB Atlas Secrets Engine which generates unique, ephemeral [Programmatic API](https://docs.atlas.mongodb.com/reference/api/apiKeys/) keys for MongoDB Atlas.
+The second is an extension of the existing Database Secrets Engine and allows generation of unique, ephemeral programmatic MongoDB [Database User](https://docs.atlas.mongodb.com/reference/api/database-users/) credentials in MongoDB Atlas, thus we refer to it as the Database Secrets
+Engine for MongoDB Atlas.

 The plugins are located in the following directories:
   - **MongoDB Atlas Secrets Engine:** `plugins/logical/mongodbatlas/`
-  - **MongoDB Atlas Database plugin:** `plugins/database/mongodbatlas`
+  - **Database Secrets Engine for MongoDB Atlas plugin:** `plugins/database/mongodbatlas`

 **Please note**: Hashicorp takes Vault's security and their users' trust very seriously, as does MongoDB.